 In the 21st century, collaboration between researchers is supported by technological and telecommunication advances.
 That’s why we actively encourage the high quality organisations at our Austin precinct to share their resources, physical and intellectual, with a multidisciplinary approach.
 This ensures that relationships can be fostered between researchers and research then complemented.

 We all recognise that, in today’s world, the more collaborative and cross-discipline our approach is the better the results are going to be.

-The AMRF supports many of the 800 researchers at the Austin precinct.
-The Austin precinct is home to a variety of research organisations, so donations to AMRF can impact a wide variety of diseases.
+The AMRF supports many of the 800 researchers located at the Austin precinct, across a variety of prestigious research organisations.